CoDesign-Compass/CoDesign-Project/docs/scenarios/scenario-user.md

 # Scenario 1: Improving access to regional family support services
-## Actor: Mia, 35, a young single mother living in a suburb of Canberra
+ **Actor**: Mia, 35, a young single mother living in a suburb of Canberra
 ## Preconditions:
 Mia receives a participation link forwarded by the community parenting group and clicks on it.